quic-mtuttle/aimet/Docs/featureguide/autoquant.rst

         .. container:: tab-heading

-            Load the model for automatic quantization.
-In this code example, we will use MobileNetV2
+            In the following code example, the model is MobileNetV2.

         .. literalinclude:: ../snippets/tensorflow/apply_autoquant.py
             :language: python